SpongePowered/SpongeDocs/source/server/spongineer/debugging.rst

 2. Is the recommended Forge version installed?

 Usually SpongeForge will run on older or newer Forge builds than the recommended build.
-However it is strongly advised to run the recommended build only.
+However, it is strongly advised to run the recommended build only.
 If you encounter a crash and your versions are mismatching, match them first and try again.
 If you're unsure which Forge build you need, take a look at :doc:`/server/getting-started/implementations/spongeforge`